Background pattern

 There is a risk of kidney failure in dehydrated children and adolescents.

-Precautions during pregnancy and in fertile women
+Precautions during pregnancy and in women of childbearing age

-Interference with diagnostic tests
+Interference with laboratory tests

 Use of ibuprofen with other medications

-Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used any other medication, even those purchased without a prescription.

-Ibuprofeno (arginina) Vir may affect or be affected by other medications.
+Ibuprofen (arginine) Vir may affect or be affected by other medications.
 For example:

-• Other anti-inflammatory/analgesic agents: increase the risk of gastrointestinal ulcers and bleeding.
+• Other anti-inflammatory/analgesic agents: increase the risk of gastrointestinal ulcers and bleeding

-• Lithium (a medication used to treat depression).
+• Lithium (medication used to treat depression).
 Your doctor may adjust the dose of this medication.

-• Metotrexate.
-Your doctor may adjust the dose of this antimetabolite (slows down the growth of certain cells produced by the body).
+• Methotrexate.
+Your doctor may adjust the dose of this antimetabolite medication (slows down the growth of certain cells produced by the body).

-• Mifepristone (an abortion inducer).
+• Mifepristone (abortion inducer).

-• Digoxin and cardiac glycosides (used to treat heart problems).
+• Digoxin and cardiac glycosides (used in the treatment of heart disorders).

-• Hydantoins like phenytoin (used to treat epilepsy).
+• Hydantoins such as phenytoin (used in the treatment of epilepsy).

-• Sulfonamides like sulfamethoxazole and cotrimoxazole (used to treat certain bacterial infections).
+• Sulfonamides such as sulfamethoxazole and cotrimoxazole (used in the treatment of certain bacterial infections).

-• Corticosteroids like prednisone and prednisolone.
+• Corticosteroids such as cortisone and prednisolone.

 • Pentoxifylline (for intermittent claudication).